 Sizer Schools Board of Trustees are responsible for ensuring that the academic program of Sizer School is successful, that the school's program and operation are faithful to the terms of its charter, and that the school is a viable organization.

 Each trustee is responsible for actively participating in the work of the Sizer School Board of Trustees and the life of the organization.
 The Board is responsible for overseeing the vision and mission of the school, supporting the Executive Director, organizational planning, ensuring school resources, financial oversight, program oversignt, public and community relations, and ensuring accountability and integrity in all school matters.

-For more information on our Board of Trustees, please contact Janet O'Hara at email@example.com.
+For more information on our Board of Trustees, please contact Janet O'Hara, Manager of Executive Operations and Staff Liaison to the Board, at email@example.com.

 Current Board Members Include:

 MICHELLE BRENNAN (Trustee - Community Representative, Vice Chair) - joined the Board in 2014 originally as a parent representative.
 Married to Bruce Brennan and the parents to three sons, one a Sizer School Alumni, Mrs. Brennan brings a wealth of knowledge and experience to the school.
 With a degree in Human Services from Assumption College, she is the Assistant Director of United Way Youth Venture program at Mount Wachusett Community College, after having worked directly with the United Way Youth Venture for years.
 She also runs her own business.
 As an Advocate on Capitol Hill on behalf of children with mental health needs for many years, Mrs. Brennan believes in the Think Care Act mission, that Sizer meets students where they are and that Sizer is an accepting environment for all members of our community.